mui/material-ui/CONTRIBUTING.md

 #### 1. Add a new React component file under the related directory.

-In this case, I'm gonna add the new file to the following directory:
+In this case, I'm going to add the new file to the following directory:
 ```
 docs/src/pages/demos/buttons/
 ```